Uniform-in-Submodel Bounds for Linear Regression in a Model Free Framework: Deterministic Results for Linear Regression

 Then simultaneously for all $M\in\mathcal{M}(k)$,

-\end{thm} \begin{proof} The proof follows by using the first inequality in \eqref{eq:MatrixVectorIneq}. \end{proof} The results above only prove a rate of convergence which gives uniform consistency.
-These results are not readily applicable for inference.
-From classical asymptotic theory, we know that for inference about a parameter an asymptotic distribution result is required.
-It is also well-known that asymptotic normality of an estimator is usually proved by proving an asymptotic linear representation.
-In what follows we prove uniform-in-model linear representation for the linear regression map.
-The result in terms of the regression map itself can be too abstract.
-For this reason, it might be helpful to revisit the usual estimators $\hat{\beta}_{n,M}$ and $\beta_{n,M}$ from~\eqref{eq:LeastSquaresEstimator} and~\eqref{eq:LeastSquaresExpected} to understand what kind of representation is possible.
+\end{thm} \begin{proof} The proof follows by using the first inequality in \eqref{eq:MatrixVectorIneq}. \end{proof} The results above only prove a rate of convergence that gives uniform consistency.
+They are therefore not readily applicable for (asymptotic) inference.
+For inference about a parameter, an asymptotic distribution result is required, usually asymptotic normality, which is typically proved by way of an asymptotic linear representation.
+In what follows we derive a uniform-in-submodel linear representation for the linear regression map.
+The result in terms of the regression map itself is somewhat abstract, hence it might be helpful to revisit the usual estimators $\hat{\beta}_{n,M}$ and $\beta_{n,M}$ from~\eqref{eq:LeastSquaresEstimator} and~\eqref{eq:LeastSquaresExpected} to understand what kind of representation is possible.
 From the definition of $\hat{\beta}_{n,M}$, we have

 Assuming $\hat{\Sigma}_n(M)$ and $\Sigma_n(M)$ are close, one would expect

 Note, by substituting all the definitions, that